rand00/tatr/README.md

 don't operate at the tree-level.

 A notetaking system like `zim` let you query for matching pages that contains tags - but not at the indented tree-level.

+Another notetaking system, `logseq`, has a feature called *flashcards*  where you tag a point-indented line with `#flashcard` and then make a nested point with the answer.
+Then the system can play back questions to you and expose the answer upon request.
+It will be relatively simple for the interested user to implement this via the existing tree-matchers of `tatr`.

 ## History